P0300Misfire

 Common causes

-- Engine timing chain or belt issues
+• Engine timing chain or belt wear causing incorrect valve timing

 Symptoms you might notice

-- Engine hesitation or stumbling during acceleration
+• Engine hesitation, stumbling, or jerking during acceleration

-- Possible smell of unburned fuel
+• Possible smell of unburned fuel from the exhaust

 Can you still drive?